-Covid-19: Domestic flights resume today after almost 2 months, few states make quarantine compulsory

-Maharashtra minister Ashok Chavan tested positive for the virus, becoming the second m

-Domestic flights are set to resume from Monday, though there is confusion about states issuing separate guidelines, including quarantine details.
-Though the Centre has not mandated quarantine of passengers, some states have made it compulsory.
+Covid-19: On Day 1, several flights cancelled in Delhi, complaints pour in at Mumbai airport

+India on Monday recorded 6,977 new coronavirus cases in the past 24 hours – the biggest single-day jump in figures so far.

+Domestic flights resumed on Monday.
+However, several flights were cancelled to and from Delhi while complaints poured in at Mumbai airport.

-India on Sunday recorded 6,767 new coronavirus cases in the past 24 hours – the biggest single-day jump in figures so far.
-With this, the total number of cases on Sunday reached 1,31,868 and the toll rose to 3,867 after 147 new fatalities.
+India on Monday recorded 6,977 new coronavirus cases in the past 24 hours – the biggest single-day jump in figures so far.
+With this, the total number of cases reached 1,38,845 and the toll rose to 4,021 after 154 new fatalities.
+India is now among the 10 countries with most cases, according to a tracker by the Johns Hopkins University.

-The health ministry said that the country’s healthcare infrastructure must be ramped up for the next two months to tackle the spread of the infection.

 More than 54 lakh cases of Covid-19 have been reported worldwide, as well as at least 3,44,000 deaths, according to a tracker by the Johns Hopkins University.